MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 3. Merging the Data: <br>
 Please run all cells in "Merging_Data.ipynb".

+Additionally, be sure that geospatial shape files are located in "tl_2022_us_county" directory (should be able to unzip from google drive accordingly.)

+All other CSV files should be in the same directory as the Jupyter notebooks.

 4. Answering the Questions: <br>
-- Question 1: Please run "Q1_Regression_Analysis.ipynb"
+- Question 1: Please run "Q1_Regression_Analysis.ipynb", "Q1_RANSAC_Regression.ipynb", and "Q1_Per_County_Regressions.ipynb".
 - Question 2: Please run "Q2_Classification.ipynb"
 - Question 3: Please run "Q3_Clustering.ipynb"